c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 ### Conditions and Actions

+(context_information)=
-#### Contextual information
+#### Context information

-STN Manager maintains contextual information for each dialogue session.
-The contextual information is a set of variables and their values (python dictionary type data), and the values can be any data structure.
+STN Manager maintains context information for each dialogue session.
+The context information is a set of variables and their values (python dictionary type data), and the values can be any data structure.

-Condition and action functions access contextual information.
+Condition and action functions access context information.

 The context information is pre-set with the following key-value pairs.